Dom-in/Dom_EMSLicense/README.md

 ### Installation Guide
 1. Clone the repository or download the [latest version](../../releases/latest).
+2. Upload sql to your mysql.
-2. Place inside your server's `resources` directory.
+3. Place inside your server's `resources` directory.
-3. Start script in server.cfg `start Dom_EMSLicense`.
+4. Start script in server.cfg `start Dom_EMSLicense`.
-4. Change Stuff In Config.
+5. Change Stuff In Config.
-5. Enjoy!
+6. Enjoy!

 ### In-game appearance
 Soon